d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 #### Ask a research question {-}

-4. Write out the null hypothesis in words.
+4. Write out the null hypothesis in words to test slope.

 \vspace{1in}